jmatsu/circleci-android-with-font/README.md

-Docker images are based on CircleCI's android images but these can use java.awt.font.

-For example, https://github.com/maskarade/gradle-android-ribbonizer-plugin works with these images.
+This repository is to build compatible docker images with libraries which use font modules. e.g. [maskarade/gradle-android-ribbonizer-plugin](https://github.com/maskarade/gradle-android-ribbonizer-plugin)

+Images are regulary built every day at 12:00am UTC.

 ref: https://github.com/circleci/circleci-images

+### Motivation

+Currently, CircleCI's android images do not work with font modules like java.awt.font due to base jdk images.
+Therefore, [maskarade/gradle-android-ribbonizer-plugin](https://github.com/maskarade/gradle-android-ribbonizer-plugin) does not work with the current CircleCI images unfortunately.

 ### How to use

-You need to rename `circleci` to `jmatsu` of docker image.
+You need to rename a namespace of docker image from `circleci` to `jmatsu`.

 *Before*